 Are we going to ruin all the fun?
 What’s wrong with electronics?
 Well, we weren’t going to mention it until this story broke last week about PlayStation 4’s being particularly susceptible to roach infestations.
 Yes, you read that right.

 Remember, insects are cold-blooded, so they like any place that’s:

 a) warm, like a gaming console,

 b) has easy access, like heat dispersing vents, and

-c) safe, thanks to predators not being able to get through the vents.
+c) safe, thanks to predators unable to get through the vents.

 So, what’s safe to purchase at garage sales?
 Perfectly smooth glass balls.
 That’s it.